Historicon

+History

-For many years it was held in historic Lancaster County, Pennsylvania.
+For many years it was held in Lancaster County, Pennsylvania.
 In 2012 it moved to Fredericksburg, Virginia at the Fredericksburg Expo Center, a convention center a mile from Interstate 95, the main highway on the East Coast of the United States.
-Fredericksburg is rich in history, with the battlefields of Chancellorsville, Fredericksburg, the Wilderness, and Spotsylvania Court House commemorated nearby at the Fredericksburg and Spotsylvania National Military Park.
-The National Museum of the Marine Corps is also within easy driving distance.
-In 2018 Historicon moved back to Lancaster, Pennsylvania and was held at its old home the Lancaster Host Resort (now known as the Wyndham Lancaster Resort and Convention Center).
-In 2019 Historicon was held at its new home the Lancaster County Convention Center.
+In 2018 Historicon moved back to Lancaster, Pennsylvania and was held at its previous home, the Lancaster Host Resort (now known as the Wyndham Lancaster Resort and Convention Center).
+In 2019 Historicon was held at its new home, the Lancaster County Convention Center.

-In 2020, HMGS canceled all of its conventions, including Historicon, due to Covid-19.
-In 2021, HMGS was again unable to hold Historicon during the usual mid-July timeframe; however, instead of canceling again, they held it in mid-November, replacing the Fall In! convention that usually occurs at that time.
+In 2020, HMGS cancelled all of its conventions, including Historicon, due to COVID-19.
+In 2021, HMGS was again unable to hold Historicon during the usual mid-July timeframe; however, instead of cancelling again, they held it in mid-November, replacing the Fall In! convention that usually occurs at that time.
 The 2022 edition of the event was held at the Lancaster County Convention Center.